 Crystal Bay

-This is Nusa Penida’s best-known site, so it can get busy, particularly during mola mola season.
+Crystal Bay is Nusa Penida’s best-known site, and is often ranked among the best dives in the world, so it can get busy, particularly during mola mola season.
 The bay has a shallow, sandy lagoon that leads to a steep slope descending into the depths.
 Here, divers can spot sharks and rays cruising the drop-off, and colourful schools of bannerfish and pyramid fish patiently waiting to pick larger species clean from parasites.
 Between July and October, when local water temperatures plummet, incredible groups of mola mola are seen at cleaning stations.
 In the shallows, divers will find a ‘bat cave’ where they can surface inside a large air pocket and observe roosting bats overhead.

 Manta Point